- ABOUT OUR SCHOOL

 Homework serves an important role in the educational process.
 Homework is generally designed to be done outside of class time and independent of teacher assistance, although Zero Hour is an ideal opportunity to seek help for difficulties encountered when completing homework.
 Homework may be assigned for many purposes, including: pre-reading or previewing content to be discussed in class; investigation, reinforcement, or expansion of course material presented in class or in readings; long-term projects requiring planning and consistency; and reviewing for assessments.
 Homework assignments for the sixth grade average 15 to 20 minutes per class per scheduled block.
 Seventh and eighth grade assignments range from 20 to 30 minutes per class per scheduled block.
 Regular homework is not assigned over the Winter or Spring Break holidays, although a long-term assignment may be due after a break but with the assumption that students have had ample time to complete the assignment before the break.
 A normal one night’s worth of homework is the guideline for other holiday breaks during the year.
 Students who miss work for religious holidays should follow the guidelines for Class Attendance in the Handbook.

-Teachers provide information about homework expectations and guidelines as a part of the Parent Night presentations in the fall.
-Parents are encouraged to attend this important informational evening, or may contact the student’s advisor or teacher(s) at any point during the year if questions or concerns arise in reference to student homework policies.
+Teachers provide information about homework expectations and guidelines as a part of the Back-to-School Night presentations in the fall.
+Parents/guardians are encouraged to attend this important informational evening, or may contact the student’s advisor or teacher(s) at any point during the year if questions or concerns arise in reference to student homework policies.

 Ends of Interims and Quarters are: